IT3049C-Lively-FA23/phaser-week-1-tutorial-pittmaza/README.md

 ## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment: 20/20
+how many points out of 20 do you deserve on this assignment: 18/20

 ## Self-Reflection:

-I thought I did a great job at following along with the video, I had a few issues that popped up, but it seems to be mostly resolved.
+I thought I did a great job at following along with the video, I had a few issues that popped up, however, I tried my best to work around them.
+I couldn't figure out what was going on with the missles, I cross-compared code and attempted to troubleshoot.

 ### How long it took me to finish this?

-4 hours
+6 hours